-Paul points out that the law did not change of modify the promise.
+Paul points out that the law did not change or modify the promise.
 The law did not replace the promise.
 There was no new dispensation.
 The promise remained.
-There was simply one covenant added to another.
+It was one covenant added to another.
 One did not replace the other.
 What God promises, he does not take back.
-There are not any do overs with God.
+There are not any do-overs with God.

 The law was not given as a means through which the promise might be obtained.
 Rather the law was given so that there would be a special people.
 A people, out of which, Christ would be born.
 Even the ceremonies in the law foreshadowed Christ.
 The law was never intended to cancel the promise of God.
 It was intended to confirm the promise.
-The promise was given 430 year before the law.
-This is evidence in itself that we are not justified through the law.
-If we were justified by the law, then the law would have been given along with the promise.
+The promise came 430 years before the law.
+This is evidence we are not justified through the law.
+If the law justified, then God would have given the law along with the promise.

-Since the Christian is saved though faith alone, are they not to do good works?
+Since we are saved through faith alone, are we not to do good works?
 Of course!
 Good works follow faith.
 But faith is not a meritorious work.
 Faith is a gift.
-The character and limitations of the law must be rigidly understood.
+(Ephesians 2:8) We must understand the character and limitations of the law.
 When we believe in Christ we live by faith.

-We are surrounded by sin and it becomes normative to us.
-The fish does not realize it is wet because it is surrounded by water.
-We do not realize the depravity of our sin because we are surrounded by sin.
+Sin surrounds us.
+It becomes normative to us.
+The fish does not realize it is wet because water is normative to it.
+We do not realize the depravity of our sin because sin surrounds us.
 Nor do we realize the holiness of God.
-To imagine that we could over some the force of sin and death by our puny works is to vastly under estimate the power and vastness of our sin and over estimate the value of our works.
+To think we could overcome the force of sin by our puny works is a vast underestimation of the power of our sin.
+And It overestimates the value of our works.

 But we can rejoice in the peace Christ gives us.
-Christ has done away with our sin, our curse and our death.
+Christ has done away with our sins, our curse, and our death.
 We can be sure of this fact.

 The confusion of the law with the gospel was not a unique problem to the Galatians.
 It is common today.
 Our natural bent is to the law.
 We can understand it.
-What we cannot understand is that God gives us his righteousness as an undeserved gift.
+What we cannot understand is that Christ gives us His righteousness as an undeserved gift.
 There has to be something we did.

-We reason that, the reason we are saved and others are not is, we must done something they have not.
-We are either smarter, have better insight, are more righteous.
+We reason that we are saved and others are not is, that we must done something they have not.
+We are either smarter, have better insight, or are more righteous.
 We accepted Him while others did not.
 There has to be some reason within us that God saved us.
 We are the ultimate or deciding factor.
 Paul repeats over and over again faith and salvation is a gift, an undeserved gift.
 Salvation is not the result of anything you have done.
 Or even of anything you could do.

-So relax and be at peace for if you have faith in Christ you are redeemed.
+So relax and be at peace for if you have faith in Christ.
+Christ has redeemed you.